sebajara/birds/README.md

 [Allaboutbirds](https://www.allaboutbirds.org/) sites, and organize them into a booklet for the birds in the [Rock Creek Park checklist](https://www.nps.gov/rocr/learn/nature/upload/birdchecklist.pdf).
-I hope not to be violating any copywrite issues by publishing here the [final pdf](RockCreekPark/Birds_RockCreekPark.pdf).
+I hope not to be violating any copy-write issues by publishing here the [final pdf](RockCreekPark/Birds_RockCreekPark.pdf).
 In case I do, please let me know and I will remove the final product.